theianmay/nutricue-ai-site/privacy.md

 When using AI features, your data is first processed by our backend servers and then sent to OpenAI's servers, which may be located outside your country of residence.
 Our backend acts as a secure intermediary to protect your data during transmission.
 This processing is subject to OpenAI's privacy policy and security measures.
 We ensure that any international transfers comply with applicable data protection laws.

+**Important Notice: NutriCue AI is designed as a general purpose reminder app.
+It is not intended to handle medications, prescriptions, or provide medical advice.**

 ## California Privacy Rights (CCPA)